 Appendix A, Table A-1 provides recommended monetization factors for injuries reported on the KABCO injury severity scale, including fatal injuries.
-The table also includes corresponding values for cases whether the available data includes injury accidents and fatal accidents more broadly, rather than total injuries and fatalities.
-These values account for the average number of fatalities and injuries per fatal crash, as well as the average number of injuries per injury crash.
-Values for reduced property damage in transportation safety incidents are provided in Appendix A, Table A-2.
-Lastly, for projects whose estimated safety benefits may stem from an overall reduction in vehicle travel, recommended monetization factors are provided in Appendix A, Table A-14.
+The table also includes corresponding values for cases in which the available data includes property damage crashes, injury crashes, and fatal crashes more broadly, rather than total injuries and fatalities.
+These values account for the average number of fatalities and injuries per fatal crash, the average number of injuries per injury crash, and the average number of vehicles involved per property damage only crash.
+Lastly, for projects whose estimated safety benefits may stem from an overall reduction in highway vehicle travel, rather than improving safety on existing facilities, recommended monetization factors are provided in Appendix A, Table A-14.